Frequently Asked Questions

 What and how far?

 One entrant bikes 9 miles on relatively flat roads, covering a 3-mile loop three times.
-Then the team canoes together about 2 miles around a buoy course on Couchville Lake.
-Finally, the racer who didn't bike will run, jog or crawl 4 miles on an out-and-back dirt trail.
-(Of course, you may accompany your partner and do all three segments.
-Some teams have their kids join them for one or more segments; we encourage family participation.)
+Then the team canoes together about 1 1/2 miles around a buoy course on Couchville Lake.
+Finally, the racer who didn't bike will run, jog or crawl 2 miles around Couchville Lake on a paved trail.
+Of course, you may accompany your partner and do all three segments.
+Some teams have their kids join them for one or more segments; we encourage family participation.
+As Loon veterans will recall, the official trail run used to be four miles on the dirt trail in the woods.
+We've changed the running course for safety reasons.
+Still, for any Loonies who feel compelled to get four miles in, feel free to run a second time around Couchville Lake.

 How competitive is the triathlon?